Among other trending stocks here is the researched list of top 5 defence stocks to invest in.

 In recent years, there has been significant economic turbulence, beginning with the Pandemic and continuing with the Russia-Ukraine war.
 In addition, India was previously an importer of Defence equipment, but the government has strategically decided to acquire replacement items.
 To date, the government has produced three lists in which they have specified all the things that will be import substitutes.

-Hindustan Aeronautics Ltd(HAL) is India’s sole manufacturer of Defence aeronautical equipment.
+Hindustan Aeronautics ltd is first in the list of defence stocks in India., HAL is India’s sole manufacturer of Defence aeronautical equipment.
 Due to obsolescence and the geopolitical scenario, India is updating its armed forces, which should expedite the acquisition of indigenous military products.

 HAL has proved the capacity to produce military aircraft and helicopters, as well as engines and equipment made under license from international OEMs.
 Obtaining orders from friendly countries also increases its growth prospects.